awsdocs/aws-lambda-developer-guide/doc_source/golang-tracing.md

 Lambda integrates with AWS X\-Ray to enable you to trace, debug, and optimize Lambda applications\.
 You can use X\-Ray to trace a request as it traverses resources in your application, from the frontend API to storage and database on the backend\.
 By simply adding the X\-Ray SDK library to your build configuration, you can record errors and latency for any call that your function makes to an AWS service\.

 The X\-Ray *service map* shows the flow of requests through your application\.
 The following example from the [error processor](samples-errorprocessor.md) sample application shows an application with two functions\.
 The primary function processes events and sometimes returns errors\.
-The second function processes errors that appear in the first's log group and uses theAWS SDK to call X\-Ray, Amazon S3 and Amazon CloudWatch Logs\.
+The second function processes errors that appear in the first's log group and uses the AWS SDK to call X\-Ray, Amazon S3 and Amazon CloudWatch Logs\.

 [images/sample-errorprocessor-servicemap-l.png](images/sample-errorprocessor-servicemap-l.png)